beltram/istio-dev-portal-demo/slides/outro/benefits.md

 * Config As Code
 * Simply configurable by non-technical audience
 * UI can be used to monitor/understand mesh/deployment
-* Low maintenance cost
+* Low maintenance/operation cost
-* Low operation cost
+* Licence cost ???